-We were the Harrismith under thirteen team of 1967, playing in bright orange, looking for all the world like mangos complete with little green leaves on top and some black spots below.!
+We were the Harrismith under thirteen team of 1967, playing in bright orange, looking for all the world like mangoes complete with little green leaves on top and some black spots below!

 At the end of the season we were unbeaten and happy.

-But then we read in the newspaper, The Friend of Bloemfontein:
+But then we read in the newspaper, the Engelse koerant, The Friend of Bloemfontein:

 Free State u/13 Champs: 140 points for and 0 against!

 And they weren’t talking about us – it was an u/13 team from Virginia.
 We thought: Free State Champs?
 Like Hell!
-We also thought: Where the hell’s Virginia?
+We also thought: Where the hell is Virginia?
+That doesn’t sound like an egte Free State dorp.

 Off we went to Virginia in Bruce’s new 1966 white Ford Cortina and Giel du Toit’s tweede-hands black Mercedes 190 – about 1959.

-There we watched their second team play Saaiplaas, a little mining village team.
+There we watched their second team play Saaiplaas, a little mining village team with an egte Free State dorp name.
 We cheered Saaiplaas on and exhorted them to victory!
-They beat the Virginia seconds 3-0, their first defeat.
 I can still hear our hooker Skottie Meyer shouting mockingly – he was full of nonsense like that, onse Skottie – “Thlaaiplaath!!
 Thlaiplaath!!”
+They beat the Virginia seconds 3-0, their first defeat of the season.

 Now Bruce Humphries had the Free State’s biggest fish in his sights: Grey College Bloemfontein.
-No, they didn’t really think they’d want to play us and anyway they were off on a tour to Natal that week, thank you.
-‘Well’, said Bruce ‘You can’t get back from Natal without passing through Harrismith, and you wouldn’t really sneak past us would you?’
+No, they didn’t really think they’d want to play us; and anyway they were off on a tour to Natal that week, thank you.
+‘Well’, said Bruce ‘You can’t get back from Natal without passing through Harrismith, and you wouldn’t really sneak past us with your tails between your legs, would you?’

 So the game was on!
 That day the pawiljoen at the park was packed with our enthusiastic supporters and cars ringed the field.
 Our followers’ numbers had grown as the season progressed and excitement at our unbeaten tag increased.
-No Grey College team had ever played in this little outpost before.
+No Grey College team had ever played in this little outpost of the British Empire (yes, we were that, once!) before.

 What a year!